ucodery/ucodery-blog/src/posts/managing-my-python-environments.md

 ```bash
 cd ~/.pyenv/plugins/python-build; git pull
 ```
-This might not be the obvious solution the problem of Pyenv's index being out-of-date, but if you run `pyenv install` for the version you want even when it's not there, Pyenv will helpfully print out the exact command you need to run to update its index.
+This might not be the obvious solution to the problem of Pyenv's index being out-of-date, but if you run `pyenv install` for the version you want even when it's not there, Pyenv will helpfully print out the exact command you need to run to update its index.